Violation of the "information-disturbance relationship" in finite-time quantum measurements: Conclusion

 \section{Conclusion}

 In conclusion, we have presented results of the influence of non-ideal attributes such as the measurement precision and finite measurement time duration on the classical correlation and quantum discord for a qubit pair immersed in a common environment.
-The results obtained show that the quantum discord is enhanced as the precision of the measuring instrument is increased for a range of parameters, and both the classical correlation and the quantum discord undergo noticeable changes during the duration when measurements are performed on a neighboring partition.
+The results show that the quantum discord is enhanced as the precision of the measuring instrument is increased for a range of parameters, and both the classical correlation and the quantum discord undergo noticeable changes during the duration when measurements are performed on a neighboring partition.
 We also conclude that increased quantum discord within two subsystems, is invariably linked to the non-violation of the inequality associated with the ``information-disturbance relationship".
 We note that a zero discord corresponds to the lower bound in this inequality, consistent with the point at which the disturbance on the system equates the amount of information that can be retrieved.
-A violation of this inequality indicates a deficit in quantum discord, possibly due to presence of other unknown subsystems, giving rise to a greater retrieval of information than the actual disturbance on the system.
-This shows that the fundamental limits of quantum mechanical measurements can be influenced by non-classical correlations such as the quantum discord.
+A violation of this inequality indicates a deficit in quantum discord, with the possibility that other undetected agents may be responsible in giving rise to a greater retrieval of information than the actual disturbance on the system.
+Overall, the results obtained in this work indicate that the fundamental limits of quantum mechanical measurements may be altered by exchanges involving non-classical correlations such as the quantum discord with external sources.